Tuesday, 5 April 2016

 A similar situation can be seen with the ‘close’ button for most elevators, which by the early 1990s had stopped working all over the U.S. Some people though often tend to repeatedly push on those as well.

-Known as Eukonkanto or Akankanto in Finnish, the Wife Carrying Championship has been taking place in Finland every year since 1992.
-The track is 253.3 meters (831 ft) and there are numerous obstacles to pass along the way.
+Known as Eukonkanto or Akankanto in Finnish, the Wife-Carrying Championship has been taking place in Finland every year since 1992.
+The track is 253.3 meters (831 ft) where there are numerous obstacles to pass along the way.

-There are several types of carrying: Piggyback, Fireman’s carry (over the shoulder), or Estonian-style (the wife hangs upside-down with her legs around the husband’s shoulders, holding onto his waist).
+There are several types of carrying: Piggyback, Fireman’s carry — over the shoulder, or Estonian-style — the wife hangs upside-down with her legs around the husband’s shoulders while holding onto his waist.
 Interestingly, one of the rules of the competition states that all entrants must have insurance.

-Other than Finland, there is currently a Wife Carrying World Championship is Australia, America, and Asian.
+Other than Finland, there is currently a Wife-Carrying World Championship is Australia, America, and Asia.

 On a similar note, there is also a mobile phone throwing competition which had equally started in Finland in 2000.
-I’m not sure what’s that mysterious link between Finns and throwing stuff.
-See for yourselves in the below video.
+I’m not sure what is the mysterious link between Finns and throwing stuff.
+You can try to figure it for yourselves in the below video.

 3- Painkillers Epidemic in America